Redocly/create-openapi-repo/README.md

 The `components` folder is where you will organize sub-folders such as `schema` to define your schema.

 The `paths` folder is where you will organize your paths.
 There will be a 'README.md' file in there with suggestions for how to organize it into specially named files (or folders) that use an `@` in place of a `/` (because files cannot have a `/` character in them).
 You will also be able to use path parameters by wrapping them in curly braces `{example}`.

+The `.redocly.yaml` file is a universal configuration for various Redocly tools including the lint tool and reference doc engine.

 ## Commands